 We engage the local community with every Story City arts project.
 We do this by running an open Expressions of Interest process, inviting applications from the community to create the stories for the area.
 From these community applications we invite 30 artists to attend a workshop aimed at fostering creative networks and training the writers, artists and musicians in creating digital art projects.
 These workshops act as a ripple effect for the artists who go onto create their own innovative projects, keeping the local talent and projects in that region’s backyard.

-To date we have trained 130+ writers, artists and musicians from 3 communities (Brisbane, Adelaide and the Gold Coast), and have employed 31 local writers, artists and musicians in those communities.
+To date we have trained 250+ writers, artists and musicians from 4 communities (Brisbane, Adelaide, Melbourne, and the Gold Coast), and have employed 50 local writers, artists and musicians in those communities.
 In addition, from those workshops 4 different projects have been developed (and funded) by artists who met and were trained in our workshops.
 From interactive exhibits, to ANZAC stories, to choose your own theatre projects.

-From these projects, run over the past 3 years, 21 stories have been created (and will be released by December 2015) and are completely free for the public to access.
+From these projects, run over the past 5 years, 37 stories have been created and are completely free for the public to access.
 The app engages thousands of locals and visitors every month with public spaces using technology that youth are addicted to.
-The stories created are available for free, 24/7 for 2 years making it one of the most freely accessible, long running, low cost events that also pays local artists for their work.
+The stories created for each project are available for free, 24/7 for 2 years making it one of the most freely accessible, long running, low cost events that also pays local artists for their work.
 Also, by being free for the licensing period, it allows the greatest exposure to local artists, and provides locals, youth and tourists with exposure to local stories, talent, and culture.

 While Story City is an innovative digital platform, it is also an innovative model in how it supports emerging local artists.
 While the number has been dwindling in recent years, a lot of money still gets funnelled into the arts, and much of it goes to local artists.
 But unfortunately many of those local projects fall flat, because the local artist doesn’t have the know-how and experience to pull it off or spread the word.